aarpan9988/MvcMovie/Readme.txt

  When i tried to install the package it pop up with the error says that its installed version 7 is not compatible .
 So i went to the tools and in in manage nuget packages i installed the latest version of 3.1 for it.
 Now its good to go.
  Moving forward with the next part I added the Data folder in the MvcMovie and add a controller named MvcMovieContext.cs file in it.
- I changed the code of the file according to the provided code in the tutorial and we are good to go for next now
+ I changed the code of the file according to the provided code in the tutorial and we are good to go for next now .

+ Since I have created the database I need to register it.
+So as per instructions , I updated my startup.cs file with the given code:
+ "using MvcMovie.Data;
+   using Microsoft.EntityFrameworkCore;".
+Later on I also updated the startup configureservices.
+   Now lets see If it works or not.